ashleybiermann/-data-structures-and-algorithms/code-challenges/repeated-word/README.md

 - Use no built-in library methods available to your language

 ### Approach & Efficiency
-- TIME complexity: O(n) - could go through all words in string
+- TIME complexity: O(n) - could go through all words in string, uses a hashmap which of O(1) time
 - SPACE complexity: O(log2n) - creates a hashTable and an extra array to hold string

 ### Solution